holochain-open-dev/invitations/DEV-README.md

 ## Installation and usage

+## NOTE: due to bug https://github.com/holochain/holochain/issues/2418 signals are currently not working for remote / git dependencies

 ### Including the zome in your DNA

 1. Create a new `invitations` folder in the `zomes/coordinator` and `zomes/integrity` of the consuming DNA.